 At the Revere Physiotherapy clinic, we have specialists trained in Vestibular rehabilitation to support you with the right diagnosis and a thorough recovery.
 We can guide you to pin point the source of your Vertigo: Causes, Treatment & Rehabilitation.
 If required we can refer you to other care providers as indicated.

 Schedule an appointment now.
-If you have any questions or concerns reach out at email@example.com.
+If you have any questions or concerns email us at firstname.lastname@example.org.
 We offer complimentary phone consultations for you to decide if we’ll be a good fit Vertigo: Causes, Treatment & Rehabilitation.
 Give us a call at 604-566-5108 about Vertigo: Causes, Treatment & Rehabilitation.

 Reference: Balance and dizziness canada